SAP-samples/teched2022-IN261/exercises/ex1/README.md

 # Exercise 1 - Explore Standard Events in SAP S/4HANA Cloud (optional)

 THIS IS AN OPTIONAL EXERCISE TO PROVIDE YOU WITH A REAL END-TO-END VIEW.
-IT PROVIDES YOU WITH A BACKGROUND ON SAP S/4HANA EVENTS.
+IT PROVIDES YOU WITH A BACKGROUND ON SAP S/4HANA and SAP S/4HANA Cloud events.

-We will look for and at Business Partner events on the SAP API Business Hub and will see how to enable these events in SAP S/4HANA Cloud.
+We will look for and at Business Partner events on the SAP API Business Hub, and will see how to enable these events in SAP S/4HANA Cloud.

 ![Pic 1](/./images/IN261-ex1-1.png)